guenbr/cs3200-FinanceBros/README.md

 ## About

 This example project explores some features of Streamlit & Flask to build a comprehensive web app for your project.
-You won't necessarily have to use all of the features in this example in your course project
+You won't necessarily have to use all of the features in this example in your course project.

 ## Current Project Components